 others close by.

 Toronto, population 2.6 million, sits immediately adjacent to and east of Mississauga, also on the shore of Lake Ontario.
 Downtown Toronto is 15 km (9 miles) from central Mississauga.
 It is considered a cosmopolitan city with a wealth of ethnic backgrounds and cultural centers.
 Other features:

-- Home of the Toronto Blue Jays and Toronto Argonauts (at Rogers Centre), Toronto Maple Leafs and Toronto Raptors (both at the Air Canada Centre).
+- Home of the Toronto Blue Jays (at Rogers Centre), Toronto FC and Toronto Argonauts (at BMO Field), Toronto Maple Leafs and Toronto Raptors (both at the Air Canada Centre).

 - Sites to visit: CN Tower, Casa Loma (castle), Toronto Islands, Queen's Quay waterfront, the Beaches